AlfonsoG-dev/javaBuild/README.md

 - [x] add cli option to the create build script to allow the user to name the script.
 - [x] list the files that have a modified date more recent than the compiled files, to compile and build the project from the second time and further.
 > Use `lastModified()` that returns a `long` value in milliseconds or 0L if file doesn't exists or when an I/O error occurs.
+- [x] use config files for build process

 # TODO's
 - [ ] add to the *--add* CLI command the aggregation of modules like the ones of *JavaFX*